 Assassin’s Creed 4: 80 hrs long, new mechanics & how Abstergo nearly hired your friends

-Assassin’s Creed 4 multiplayer trailer.
+Assassin’s Creed 4 gameplay preview.
 Subscribe for more PS3 & PS4 videos.